makersacademy/airport_challenge/README.md

 Classes - Airports, Planes

-Airports:
+Airports: Issue the instructions to planes
-          Can receive (dock) planes (if weather == "sunny") and when not full can release planes (if weather == "sunny")
+          Can receive (dock) planes (if weather == "sunny") and when not full - therefore has a maximum capacity can release planes (if weather == "sunny")

-Planes:
+Planes:   Receive instructions from Airports
-          Can take off (be released) from airports (if weather == "sunny") Can land (be docked) at airports (if weather == "sunny") when airport not full Have two statuses - flying/landed - default to flying, airport sets it to landed when received
+          Can take off (be released) from airports (if weather == "sunny") Can land (be docked) at airports (if weather == "sunny") when airport not full Have two statuses - flying/landed - default to flying (when created), airport sets it to landed when received

 Extra functionality: planes take off/land at the appropriate (selected) airport (predefined routes?
 Just fly planes between two airports, back and forth?)